YottaDB/YDBDoc/ProgGuide/triggers.rst

 * YottaDB does not support ZGOTO 1:<entryref> arguments in MUPIP because they form an attempt to replace the MUPIP context.
 * When a ZGOTO argument specifies an entryref at or below the level of the update that initiated the trigger, YottaDB redirects the flow of control to the entryref without performing the triggering update.
 Alternatively if YottaDB finds a non-null $ECODE, indicating an unhandled error when it goes to complete the trigger, it throws control to the current error handler rather than committing the original triggering update.
-* ZGOTO 0 terminates the process and ZGOTO 1 returns to the base stack frame, which has to be outside any trigger invocation.
+* ZGOTO 1 returns to the base stack frame, which has to be outside any trigger invocation.
+* ZGOTO 0 terminates the process; when ""=$ZTRAP and ""!=$ECODE, ZGOTO 0 returns a non-zero status, derived from the error code in $ZSTATUS, to the shell.
 * ZGOTO from within a run-time trigger context cannot directly reach a subsequent M command on the line containing the command that invoked the trigger, because a ZGOTO with an argument specifying the level where the update originated but no entryref returns to the update itself (as would a QUIT) and, if $ECODE is null, YottaDB continues processing with any additional triggers and the triggering update before resuming the line.

 ++++++++++++++++++++++++++++++++++++++